ravgeetdhillon/gtk-web/collections/_docs/architecture.md

 providing accessibility.
 By supporting the ATK interfaces, an application or toolkit can be used with tools such as screen readers, magnifiers, and alternative input devices.

-## Epoxy

-[Epoxy](https://github.com/anholt/libepoxy) is a small library that handles the OpenGL function pointer management on various platforms.